sithlord48/ff7tk/README.md

  - Action Icons from [Tango Desktop Project]
  - Item Icons from[Team Avalanche GUI]
  - Char Images from [Aavock UI Overhaul]
+## Installing
+ - Windows:
+   - C:\Program Files\ff7tk
+   - C:\Program Files\ff7tk-<VERSION>
+ - Mac OS
+   - ~/Applications/ff7tk
+   - ~/Applications/ff7tk-<VERSION>
+   - /Applications/ff7tk
+   - /Applications/ff7tk-<VERSION>
+ - Linux
+   - /opt/ff7tk
+   - /opt/ff7tk-<VERSION>
+   - ~/.local/opt/ff7tk
+   - ~/.local/opt/ff7tk-<VERSION>
+### adding ff7tk to the path
+ Depending on your os and how you install you may want to also add the install path explicitly to your "PATH" If your developing you may also want to also `<ff7tk_install_path>/lib/cmake/ff7tk` to the path
+  - [Windows_Add to_path]

 ## Building with ff7tk
  - [Building]